navjotbedi/FoodApp/README.md

 STRUCTURE
 ---------
 The App is separated into modules with the following structure.
+Clean architecture is being followed.

     +----------------------------------------------------+
     |                                                    |